prancer-io/cloud-validation-framework/docs/docs/configuration/basics.md

 # Files and Folders Structure
-## Prancer project directory
+### Prancer project directory

 The files to operate **Prancer** should be put into a project directory.
 It is recommended to have a source control mechanism for this folder to keep track of changes.
 All the **Prancer** files should be stored in a sub-directory of your choice, we recommend something like `tests/prancer/`.
 To create it, you can run something like:

-> Most of these folder names and locations are configurable in `config.ini` file

     mkdir -p tests/prancer
     cd tests/prancer

+> Most of these folder names and locations are configurable in `config.ini` file.

 ### Validation directory